DivijaJoshi/DivijaJoshi/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="30"> About Me

-I'm a backend-focused Java Engineer passionate about building reliable, maintainable, and scalable systems.
-My core expertise lies in **Spring Boot** and **PostgreSQL**, backed by a strong understanding of data structures, system design principles, and RESTful architectures.
-I'm particularly interested in the intersection of backend development and AI/ML, constantly exploring ways to integrate intelligent features into workflows and enhance system capabilities.
+I'm a backend-focused Node.js developer passionate about building reliable, maintainable, and scalable systems.
+My core expertise lies in **Node.js** and **MongoDB**, with growing proficiency in **React** for full-stack development, backed by a strong understanding of **Spring Boot** from my Java background, system design principles, and RESTful architectures.
+I'm particularly interested in the intersection of backend development and Generative AI, constantly exploring ways to integrate intelligent features into workflows and enhance enhance user experiences with cutting-edge AI technologies.

 ---

 ### <img src="https://media.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif" width="30"> Currently Working On

-* 🚀 Designing and implementing secure, high-performance Java APIs using Spring Boot.
+* 🚀 Building high-performance Node.js APIs with Express.js and MongoDB integration.
+* ⚛️ Developing dynamic React applications with modern hooks and state management.
-* 🧠 Integrating Machine Learning components and models into backend services.
+* 🤖 Integrating GenAI models and LLMs into web applications for intelligent features.
 * 🐳 Developing and deploying Dockerized microservices within CI/CD pipelines.
 * 📈 Optimizing database interactions and ensuring application scalability.